Varshith1510/Projects/Extractive Text Summarization/README.md

 # Article Summarization

   This repository contains a Python implementation of the Text Rank algorithm, inspired by Google's Page Rank algorithm, specifically for summarizing non-premium articles on Medium.
-It also includes a web interface that allows users to input paragraphs and obtain summarized content directly.

 ## Features:
 - Summarizes non-premium articles from Medium.